cchudzicki-ocw-testing/sts.042-fall-2020/content/resources/ocw_8225_sts042_lecture08_2020sep30_mp4.md

     \ may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: Fce9xf_kjyc
 ---
-Prof. Kaiser discusses old vs. new quantum theory, blackbody radiation, the photelectric effect, and Compton scattering.
+Prof. Kaiser discusses old vs. new quantum theory, blackbody radiation, the photoelectric effect, and Compton scattering.